Skip to Content

 Pork Chops Internal Cooking Temperature

-When cooking pork, the internal temperature should reach between 145-degrees and 160-degrees to keep it from drying out.
+When cooking pork, the internal temperature should reach between 145 degrees and 160 degrees to keep it from drying out.
 You can easily find the temperature by using a digital thermometer.

-To use the thermometer, place it into the thickest part of the pork and wait a moment for the reading.
-Be sure not to let the thermometer touch bone or the cooking tray, or you might get an inaccurate reading.
+To use the meat thermometer, place it into the thickest part of the pork and wait a moment for the reading.
+Be sure not to let the thermometer touch the bone or the cooking tray, or you might get an inaccurate reading.

 Once the pork chops reach the correct temperature, it’s time to eat!